guillaume-gomez/guillaume-gomez/readme.md

 ### :technologist: I'm currently working on:

+- Symfony web server with some parts in React JS (in Typescript)
-- React JS (in Typescript), Ruby on Rails, and Boostrap 4
+- 2 years ago, React JS (in Typescript), Ruby on Rails, and Boostrap 4
-- Last year, I worked with Graphql (GraphiQL) and Material UI
+- 3 years ago, I worked with Graphql (GraphiQL) and Material UI

 ### :nerd_face: I'm currently learning: